Conkwer/trespasser/README.md

 **Game assets are not included.** You must own the original CD (v1.0 retail, 1998) and copy the data files to use the compiled binary.

+## Philosophy

+DirectX12 and graphic overhaul are not planned, we have dgVoodoo2 for that.

 ## Quick Start

 Pre-compiled binaries are in [`dist/`](dist/):